From a Research Engineer at Air France to becoming the CEO of COMSATS Internet Services (CIS), Muhammad Amir Malik has had an illustrious career.

 I am interested in growing our customer base and bringing in new services to enhance the user experience.
 We are continuously looking into ways to improve and expand our services and ensure optimal packages are offered that meet the demands of our clients.

 We don’t believe in false claims, our connection is a dedicated link, and we ensure that our customers get every byte that we have promised them.
-We have been providing Wireless Broadband Services in this market for almost 4 and half years.
+We have been providing Wireless Broadband Services in this market for almost 4 and a half years.

 We may not be the leader in this domain, but I can confirm to you that we are considered a reliable partner and quality service provider today.